Ratings: 37–38Ratings Diversification | Trends in the Leveraged Lending Market

 S&P Global Ratings’ Loan & Recovery Ratings

-S&P Global Ratings’ loan ratings are widely used in the loan market for credit risk assessment, pricing, and structuring of syndicated loans.
+S&P Global Ratings’ loan ratings are widely used in the loan market for credit risk assessment and pricing of syndicated loans.
 A loan rating is the issue-specific rating assigned to a borrower’s syndicated loan.
 These ratings give the market an important recovery assessment.

 Recovery ratings are used in a variety of ways in the collateralized loan obligation (CLO) market.
 They are an integral input into S&P Global Ratings’ CLO analysis and ratings.
 CLO asset managers may use recovery ratings as a key consideration in trading decisions as it relates to their portfolio parameters.
 CLO investors may use recovery ratings to monitor the overall expected recovery of their portfolio of leveraged loans.

 S&P Global Ratings has assigned ratings on syndicated loans since 1996 across different sectors and borrower types, including investment-grade, speculative-grade, infrastructure, and project-finance loans.
-S&P Global Ratings currently rates syndicated loans of close to 2,100 borrowers totaling more than $2.5 trillion.(1)
+S&P Global Ratings currently rates syndicated loans of approximately 1,750 borrowers totaling just over $2.5 trillion.(1)

 Loan Ratings Process